Academic Facility Rentals

 The scheduling departments listed below maintain sole responsibility for the actual room schedule during the listed times.
 The coordinating department is responsible for arranging contracts and billings.
 The coordinating department will also follow through on the setup details for off campus groups.

-- Facilities scheduled by and coordinated through CSO are:
+Facilities scheduled by and coordinated through AMC CSO are:

 - Atwood Memorial Center